Contents

 }

-In most cases CSS can be used to style logical XHTML the way you want without having to add any extra markup.
+In many cases CSS can be used to style logical HTML the way you want without having to add any extra markup.
 However, there are cases when adding some extra code is worth it.

 CSS tips